9 July 2013

 7 KPIs for Search Engine Optimisation

-1) Percentage of traffic coming from search engines each month vs. other traffic.
+One of the easiest ways to see what effect your SEO work has had is to calculate how many of your visitors have come from search engines such as Google or Bing.
 Over time this will enable you to build up a general picture of how many people are coming through to your site by using search engines compared to direct visits or referrals.

 Not only will you easily be able to spot if you have a problem with one particular search engine but you can also compare your percentages against general market share to see which are under-performing.